bloombar/self-promotion-post-generator/README.md

 ## Installation

-You must first create an OpenAI account and get an API key.
+You must first create an [OpenAI account](https://platform.openai.com/) and create an API key.
 Then, create a `.env` file in the root directory and add your API key to it.
 See the file named `env.example` for details of the format of that file.

 ### Selenium